 - Most importantly, when it comes to cannabis payments, anything off-shore is considered suspicious and very high risk.
-If a business is offering any sort of off-shore solution you should turn the other way and avoid them at all cost, because you will be putting yourself and your business at risk.
+If a business is offering any sort of off-shore solution, you should turn the other way and avoid them at all cost, otherwise you will be putting yourself and your business at risk.

-Placing an ATM at your business location can not only be a great way to create additional foot traffic as well an additional revenue stream.
+Placing an ATM at your business location can not only be a great way to create additional foot traffic, but it can also be an additional revenue stream.

 However, there are some disadvantages with cannabis ATMs: